METS-Programme/ugandaemr-usermanual/hiv-recency-testing.md

  * Recency Server URL
  * Recency Server Password
  * Hts Recency - set to true to enable the entry of Recency specific data on the HTS client card
  ![Recency Settings](/assets/settings_ugandaemr_sync.png)

 ### Data Capture Tools
+HIV Recency Testing is an extension of the national HIV Testing Algorithm, and is done for patients above 15 years whose HIV results are positive.

+The clients are requested to give consent for Recency testing and/or storage of their blood samples for future research.

+This data is entered from the HTS ca

 ### Reporting